Websoft9Archive/ansible-ghost/docs/solution-backup.md

 ## How

-There are four objects on the server for us to back up, including  **operating system, software environment, database and applications**.
+There are four objects on the server for us to back up, including  **operating system, runtime, database and applications**.
 Each object may have unpredictable failures that cannot be solved as expected.

-Considering the nature of backup object, we suggest to take the following two necessary backup measures:
+We suggest to take the following two necessary backup measures:

 ### Automation Backups for Instance

 To make automation backups for Instance is to use the **Snapshot** or **Cloud Server Backup Service** on your Cloud Platform.
 A snapshot is a full, read-only copy of a disk, which records the data of the disk.
 You can take a snapshot of an OS or data disk as a backup, and to have a key recovery by using it .

 View the following list to understand this kind of backup: